The Ritchie Family: Life Is Music

 Phil Hurtt who had co-produced Honey & the Bees material with Bunny Sigler had a good understanding of what qualities the vocalists could bring to the group.
 With their individual style he knew what they would be like together with Gwendolyn's sweet tone, Cassandra's soul and earthiness and Cheryl's more powerful vocals and embodiment of those two other qualities.
 So he was granted more time to work with them on their vocal arrangements.
 The respective talents of each vocalist were highlighted as well.
 The album sessions were kept within the allotted times and six songs were included.
 The result was a disco-pop album with some elements of Philly soul.
-This was also the last album that Ritchie Rome was involved with and he quit around this time.
+This was also the last album that Richie Rome was involved with and he quit around this time.
 His replacement was Horace Ott for further album releases.
 Released in 1977 Life Is Music came out on Marlin 2203.
 By February 12 it was at #184 on the Record World Top 200.
 By March 15 it was at #13 on the album chart in Italy.
 By May 10 it was at #10.
 The single "Life Is Music" peaked at #102 on the Pop charts, #8 on the Dance charts and #74 on the R&B charts.